vivekmunde/pusu/README.md

 export default createPublication('Refresh Page Data');
 ```

+### Unique publication every time

+**Creation of a publication makes sure that each publication is unique in itself and removes the need of maintaining a unique key for each publication.**

 Even if multiple publications created with same `name`, then each publication will be treated as a separate publication without any conflicts.